dj51d/cbmcodecs/README.rst

     The English version of the VIC-20 upper-case/graphics character set

-There are 4 codecs defined to handle the Screencode (POKE) encoding:
+There are two codecs defined to handle the Screencode (POKE) encoding:

 screencode-c64-lc
     Mixed-case mapping to screencodes (POKE) used by the Commodore 64 and Vic20